 Editor | Yuan Silai

-Yingke has learned that Anlan Power Technology (Shenzhen) Co., Ltd. (hereinafter referred to as "Anlan Power") recently completed a ten-million-yuan Angel + round of financing, which is also the company's second round of financing within half a year.
+Yingke has learned that Anlan Power Technology (Shenzhen) Co., Ltd. (hereinafter referred to as "Anlan Power") recently completed a multi - million - yuan Angel + round of financing, which is also the company's second round of financing within half a year.
 We have summarized the information of this round of financing and several highlights of the company:

 Financing Amount and Investment Institutions